ZeroEkkusu/re-golf-course/README.md

 function doSomething() payable public {}
 ```

-### 🏆 World Champ
+## 🏆 World Champ

-#### Function ordering
+### Prioritize functions by lowering Method ID

-The compiler orders public and external members of a contract by their Method ID.
+The compiler orders public and external members by their Method ID.

-Calling a function at runtime will be cheaper if the function is positioned earlier in the order (has a relatively lower Method ID) because 22 gas are added to the cost of a function for every position that came before it.
+Calling a function at runtime will be cheaper if the function is positioned earlier in the order (has a relatively lower Method ID) because 22 gas are added to the cost for every position that came before it.
 The average caller will save on gas if you prioritize most called functions.

-[This tool](https://emn178.github.io/solidity-optimize-name/) helps you find alternative function names with lower Method IDs.

 - [Full Example](src/FunctionOrdering.sol)